ST541-Fall2020/erickabsmith-project-trail/README.md

           3. `future_get_bootstrap_prop_means` matches the second function but uses furrr rather than purrr.
      * `connect-to-ec2` does exactly what the name implies, it establishes a connection to Amazon EC2.
 It requires the ip address and ssh key (as seen in the *II.
 Parallel Approach* section)

-The following are required packages: tidyverse, here, rsample, ggpubr, magrittr, purrr, furrr, future, parallelly, magick
+The following are required packages: tidyverse, here, rsample, ggpubr, magrittr, purrr, furrr, future, parallelly, magick, testthat, liftr, kableExtra, usethis